15 Things to Love About Being a Mom of Boys

 3. I love how they smell like dirt.

 You didn’t think I’d say that did you.
-Or at least that I’d mean it.
+Or at least I’d mean it.
 But I did.
 And I do.
-I love that musty smell they have—a bit like the dog’s toy that got left outside for a couple of days.
+I love their musty smell- a bit like the dog’s toy that got left outside for a couple of days.
 Like bugs and grass.
 Earthy.
 And sometimes just downright muddy.

 4. I love their mischievous impulses.